 In our current moment, in the face of mistrust and paranoia towards mainstream media outlets, we have Youtube, Twitter and Facebook – builders and connectors of webs and networks – that act as conduits for spreading positive and negative ideologies and in some cases radicalising people.
 Social networks find patterns and connect people and in some cases connect them to strengthen and spread apophenic ideas leading to conspiracy theory networks such as QAnon.
 Are recommendation algorithms aiding in fuelling paranoia?
-I’m interested in the disparities of knowledge between what’s *real, objective* and the way images, news and ideologies are spread across the internet and the effects of the virtual in transforming the physical.
+I’m interested in the disparities of knowledge between what’s *real or objective* and the way images, news and ideologies are spread across the internet and the effects of the virtual in transforming the physical.

 I’ve got 99 truths and a fact ain’t one.

 10 May 2021